Hype StackHypeStack

 Onboarding

-onboard is the post-install setup step.
-It fills in your .env, starts the local infrastructure, runs database migrations, and hands you the start command.
-Run it after create, compose, or template, or any time you want to re-check your environment.
+onboard is the env setup step.
+It fills in your .env and hands you the start command. compose and template offer to run it for you at the end of an install, and you can run it directly any time you want to re-check your environment.

 Usage